Shivajinagar, Pune: History

-In the 19th century, Jangali Maharaj, a saint revered mostly by Hindus, established his residence in Bhamburde.
-A temple with his tomb (samadhi) is located today in Shivajinagar and a major road is named after him.
+Later, in the 19th century, Jangali Maharaj, a Sufi saint revered mainly by Hindus, settled down here.
+A temple with his tomb (samadhi) is located today in Shivajinagar and a major road in the locality is named after him.

-In 1884, the Inamdar of Bhamburde, Rajaram Naroji Shirole Patil, leased 37 acres of land at the foot of Hanuman hill for 99 years to the Deccan Education Society.
+The Inamdar and Patil of Bhamburde, Rajaram Naroji Shirole Patil, leased 37 acres of land at the foot of Hanuman Tekdi (hill) for 99 years to the Deccan Education Society in 1885.
 The society's best-known institution, Fergusson College, was built on this land.

-After independence, Bhamburde was renamed Shivajinagar.

-In the early 20th century, Wadarvadi, one of the oldest slums in Pune, came up on unused land belonging to the Shirole and Bahirat Patil families close to the Chaturshrungi Temple.Wadarvadi is occupied mainly by the nomadic Wadar community.
+In the early 20th century, Wadarvadi, one of the oldest and biggest slums in Pune today, came up on unused land belonging to the Shirole Patil family close to the Chaturshrungi Temple and at the foot of Hanuman Tekdi, near today's Senapati Bapat Road.
+Wadarvadi is inhabited mainly by the formerly nomadic Waddar community.

-In 1928, a statue of Chhatrapati Shivaji Maharaj was inaugurated on land donated by the Shirole family.
+A statue of Shivaji was installed in the locality in 1928.
 The Shri Shivaji military preparatory school was later established nearby.

+After Indian Independence in 1947, Bhamburde was renamed Shivajinagar after Shivaji.